MDB-Money2020/ml/README.md

 `online_model.py` contains a pre-trained model that will run on the historic orders of a user and the menu items of a restaurant.

 `fb` module contains firebase helper functions.
+These do not actually directly access the firebase database; instead it uses the Node server backend for smart cashier which provides helper functions.

 `offline_model` module contains code for training the model.